aid402/micropython-core/README.md

 # micropython-core
--micropython 1.9.4 mpy-cross.exe for ms windows
+-mpy-cross.exe for micropython 1.9.4
+-mpy-cross.exe for micropython 1.9.4